-7.1 Laminate - Used to build the laminate one (1) ply at a time.
-A ply is a single layer of the laminate consisting of a single sheet of material, regardless of material or thickness.
-A ply may consist of woven carbon, unidirectional glass, adhesive film or honeycomb core, for example

-- 7.2 Curing Operations Used to take a laminate and convert it to a finished composite structure.
+- 7.1 Laminate Used to build the laminate one (1) ply at a time.
+A ply is a single layer of laminate consisting of a single sheet of material, regardless of material or thickness.
+A ply may consist of woven carbon, unidirectional glass, adhesive film or honeycomb core, for example - 7.2 Curing Operations Used to take a laminate and convert it to a finished composite structure.
 All curing operations include vacuum bagging, peel ply, breather cloth and other consumable materials and labor.
 Costs also include part removal from the mold. - 7.2.1 Room temperature cure used for room temperature curing resin systems. - 7.2.2 Oven cure used for higher temperature cure cycles for composites.
+Limited to one (1) atmosphere of external pressure. - 7.2.3 Autoclave cure used for high temperature and pressure composites curing.

-Limited to one (1) atmosphere of external pressure. - 7.2.3 Autoclave cure used for high temperature and pressure composites curing. - 7.3 Curing operations require tooling.
-Tooling must reflect the type of tooling actually used (composite, aluminum, steel, etc). - 7.4 If hybrid weaves are used the cost can reflect the ratio of the materials in the ply.
-For example a 50% carbon fiber, 50% glass woven ply may use the average cost of the carbon and glass materials.
-If the actual fiber ratio is not used then the cost of the ply must be the cost of the highest cost material present. - 7.5 When costing composite materials the total mass of the part in the Cost Report must match the actual mass of the part as presented on the vehicle for Cost Judging.
+- 7.3 Curing Operations Used to take a laminate and convert it to a finished composite structure.
+All curing operations include vacuum bagging, peel ply, breather cloth and other consumable materials and labor.
+Costs also include part removal from the mold. - 7.3.1 Room temperature cure used for room temperature curing resin systems. - 7.3.2 Oven cure used for higher temperature cure cycles for composites.
+Limited to one (1) atmosphere of external pressure. - 7.3.3 Autoclave cure used for high temperature and pressure composites curing. - 7.4 Curing operations require tooling.
+Tooling must reflect the type of tooling actually used (composite, aluminum, steel, etc.). - 7.5 If hybrid weaves are used the cost can reflect the ratio of the materials in the ply.
+For example, a 50% carbon fiber, 50% glass woven ply, may use the average cost of the carbon and glass materials.
+If the actual fiber ratio is not used, then the cost of the ply must be the cost of the highest cost material present. - 7.6 When costing composite materials, the total mass of the part in the Cost Report must match the actual mass of the part as presented on the vehicle for Cost Judging.
 The composite material, whether carbon fiber or other must be the cost of both the fiber and resin together.
 This is true for both prepreg and dry fiber systems and is further stated in the Materials Table.
 The mass of each ply can be adjusted to make the finish part mass match the Cost Report.
 Parts can be weighed during judging and the Cost Report mass must be equal to or greater than the actual mass of the part, even including clear coat, paint and other finishes.
 Note: The paint mass is being included to avoid debates in Cost Judging about how much weight the paint (or clear coat) has added.
 The cost of the paint and paint application need not be included if it is solely for cosmetic purposes (see S4.23.1) but the mass of paint must be included in the composite cost.